Based on the novel by: Margaret Mitchell

 This was the only interest of mine that my mother appreciated, understood, and encouraged.
 Everything else—like comic books, video games, and Star Wars—she dismissed as weird, but GWTW she could do, especially since she could later feed her own obsession with dolls.
 She bought me a Scarlett O’Hara Barbie, dressed in that scandalous red velvet number she wore to Melly’s party.
 And my husband will forever be creeped out by the porcelain Scarlett I got one Christmas.
 She stares blankly from her glass case, wearing the green velvet curtain dress designed by Bob Mackie and mocked by Carol Burnett.
 My mom bought me the special edition boxed VHS set, and admired the movie poster I kept on my bedroom wall—a static oddity among the ever-changing anime sketches, night club ads, panther posters, and gaming paraphernalia.

 I don’t consider myself a true “Windie.”
-My love for this movie only goes so far.
-But it remains an important piece of who I am and who I wish to be.12 comments
+My love for this movie only goes so far, especially given its problematic depictions.
+But it remains an important piece of who I am today.